-• Quad Diamond (Option S3D): provides disparity histogram of the left and right channels of a 3D signal.
+Quad Diamond (Option S3D): provides disparity histogram of the left and right channels of a 3D signal.
 The black of the signal is at the bottom of the diamond, with white at the top of the diamond.
 The left eye differences are on the left side of the display and the right eye differences are on the right side of the display.
 A diamond is provided for each of the Luma, Red, Green and Blue signals to allow clear identification of the component in error.

-Elements of the Gamut Display

-- High threshold: Shows the currently specified high threshold (Diamond High or Arrowhead Max). - Low threshold: Shows the currently specified low threshold (Diamond Low). - Gamut display type: Shows the selected Gamut display type Diamond, Split Diamond, Quad Diamond, Spearhead, or Arrowhead. - Threshold indicators: Indicates the threshold settings using blue dashed lines. - Luma minimum: Shows the currently specified minimum luma threshold (in the Arrowhead display). - Luma maximum: Shows the currently specified maximum luma threshold (in the Arrowhead display).

-GAMUT Pop-Up Menu

-The GAMUT pop-up menu allows you to select the type of gamut display shown in the active tile and to turn on Multi-Input display mode.
-To change the display type, use the pop-up menu to select from the following displays:

-- Diamond shows Gamut violations of the SDI input if translated to RGB color space. - Quad Diamond shows a disparity histogram of the left and right channels of a 3D signal. - Split Diamond offsets the two halves of the Diamond to allow you to better see negative RGB Gamut errors. - Arrowhead shows Gamut violations of the SDI input if translated to the Composite domain. - Spearhead shows lightness, color value, and saturation of the RGB color space of all video signals, including dual link signals.
+Elements of the Gamut Display High threshold: Shows the currently specified high threshold (Diamond High or Arrowhead Max).
+Low threshold: Shows the currently specified low threshold (Diamond Low).
+Gamut display type: Shows the selected Gamut display type - Diamond, Split Diamond, Quad Diamond, Spearhead, or Arrowhead.
+1 Threshold indicators: Indicates the threshold settings using blue dashed lines.
+1 Luma minimum: Shows the currently specified minimum luma threshold (in the Arrowhead display).
+1 Luma maximum: Shows the currently specified maximum luma threshold (in the Arrowhead display).
+GAMUT Pop-Up Menu The GAMUT pop-up menu allows you to select the type of gamut display shown in the active tile and to turn on Multi-Input display mode.
+To change the display type, use the pop-up menu to select from the following displays: 1 Diamond shows Gamut violations of the SDI input if translated to RGB color space.
+Quad Diamond shows a disparity histogram of the left and right channels of a 3D signal.
+1 Split Diamond offsets the two halves of the Diamond to allow you to better see negative RGB Gamut errors.
+1 Arrowhead shows Gamut violations of the SDI input if translated to the Composite domain.
+1 Spearhead shows lightness, color value, and saturation of the RGB color space of all video signals, including dual link signals.
+NC me 3E OTE .
+The 3D display menu options are only available in the GAMUT pop-up on when the feature is enabled from the MAIN button menu.
+(See page 28, Dinput Monitoring)

-To turn on the Multi-Input display mode, select Multi-Input Display and press SEL.
-Next, press and hold the Display Select button to view the display full-tile and activate the Multi-Input view.

-NOTE.
-The Multi-Input menu option is only available in the GAMUT pop-up menu when the feature is enabled from the MAIN button or CONFIG button menu.
-(See page 26, Multi-Input Display Mode.)

-NOTE.
-The 3D display menu options are only available in the GAMUT pop-up menu when the feature is enabled from the MAIN button menu.
-(See page 30, 3D Input Monitoring.)